Tomatoes Solanum lycopersicum

 - Edibility:

-- Berries (tomatoes) edible when unripe or ripe and raw, cooked, or dried.
+- The fruits or berries of the tomato are edible.
+They may be eaten raw, cooked, dried, or processed.
+They are a rich source of Vitamin A, Vitamin C, folic acid, and antioxidants.
+Lycopene is an antioxidant that gives the tomato its rich red color.
 Many plants will drop fruit when ripe or the fruit will come off easily.
 Tomatoes will continue to ripen once picked.
-Store at room temperature.
+Store them at room temperature.

 - Dimensions: